Soux42/cookingstudio/README.md

 * Content
    * As a reference Love Running Project of [Code Institute](https://learn.codeinstitute.net/) has been used and also codes for header and sozial media links has been taken.
    * Mentor's guidance during the development of the project.
-   * The Favicon in the Header is taken from [Favicon](https://favicon.io/emoji-favicons/cooking)
    * The icons in the Footer are taken from [Font Awesome](https://fontawesome.com/)
 * Media
    * The photos used on the home and sign up page are from [Pixabay](https://pixabay.com)